nus-cs2103/website-base/admin/admin-tasks-fragment.md

 <span id="heading_submit_pe_readiness_quiz">Submit the _PE-Readiness Quiz_</span>
 <div id="desc_submit_pe_readiness_quiz">

-* Submit this quiz (on LumiNUS) to confirm that you know important details about the PE.
+* Submit this quiz (on Canvas) to confirm that you know important details about the PE.
 </div>
 {#====================================================================================================================#}
 <span id="heading_join_catcher_load_testing">Take part in the CATcher load testing</span>